 Original characters created by Akira Toriyama just for the game:

-As of October 2018 with the addition of two characters from the Saint Seiya series, 22 heroes and villains from 8 different Weekly Shonen Jump series have been announced as part of the full character list.
+As of the end of 2018, 33 heroes and villains from 13 different Weekly Shonen Jump series have been announced as part of the full character list.
 That’s not including Death Note’s Light Yagami, the megalomaniacal college student with a deadly jotting pad, or his death God sidekick Ryuk, both of whom won’t get their hands dirty directly but will play a role in the game’s story mode.
 Here's a breakdown of the line-up.
 Be warned, it gets extremely anime.

 A fellow member of the Straw Hat Crew is chain-smoking chef Sanji.
 While he hasn’t snaffled Devil Fruit like Luffy, he’s still capable of unleashing a barrage of firey kicks on foes.
 You can see him here raising a leg to big bad Blackbeard.
 The only pirate possessing two types of powers bestowed by eating Devil Fruit, this villain can create devastating earthquakes as well as take control of darkness itself.

 Roronoa Zoro, pirate-hunter-turned-pirate, chops and changes between three different blades, dual wielding katanas with a third clenched between his teeth.
-Lastly from One Piece, there’s Luffy’s sworn brother Sabo.
+Also from One Piece, there’s Luffy’s sworn brother Sabo.
 Another pirate possessing Devil Fruit powers, he fans the flames of conflict with control over fire but can also batter his opponents with a long metal pipe.
+Finally, Boa Hancock of the Kuja Pirates is in the game.

 The second of the ‘Big 3’ Shonen series featured is Naruto.
 The titular ninja lead appears in his later Shippuden shell suit with many of his Jinchuriki powers unlocked, allowing the blonde lad to occasionally turn into a giant nine tailed fox in addition to his ninjutsu moves and creating clones of himself.